nadilsaad/nadilsaad/README.md

 - Desktop applications with practical functionality
 - IoT solutions for monitoring and automation
 - Student-centered digital platforms for communication and support

-One of the platforms I’ve worked on is **Uniforums Website** — a university discussion platform designed to help students exchange ideas and interact on topics such as **entertainment, politics, health, academics, and many other areas** in a structured and user-friendly environment.
+- **Uniforums Website** — a university discussion platform for topics like entertainment, politics, health, academics, and more

 ---